manmachine10/Bignumbermultiplier/README.md

 Licensed under a custom non-commercial license.
 You may use, copy, modify, and distribute this software for non-commercial purposes, subject to the conditions specified in the `LICENSE` file.
 Commercial use is prohibited without permission from the author.

 ## Author
-Originally developed independently in 2016 by Jāsh.
+Originally developed independently in 2016 by manmachine10.